theunraveler/Contract/pages/06-Ownership.md

 I won't be giving out any data that is sensitive to your company/business (passwords, payment information, imagery specific to your business, company secrets, etc.).
 Rather, I'll be taking the functionality of the thing I built for you and, if possible, making it more broad so that it's not so specific to your business model or industry.

-If I am able to and choose to do this, you can count on three things.
-Firstly, I will notify you that I am doing so; secondly, I will give you attribution in some capacity for having financed the project in part; and thirdly, I will, unless we arrange otherwise, do all abstracting and releasing on my own time.
+If I am able to and choose to do this, you can count on the following things:

+* I will notify you that I am doing so
+* I will give you attribution in some capacity for having financed the project in part
+* I will, unless we arrange otherwise, do all abstracting and releasing on my own time.
 Open source is something I believe in and I do not expect you to foot the bill if that's not your thing.
+* I will not open source anything that this fundamental to or competes with the core of your business model.
+Most often, it would be some small part of the application that is not related to its main functionality.

 Most likely, this will not affect you whatsoever.
 But if you have any questions about open source, your project, or my intentions, feel free to ask.